ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Data analysis

 In Figure \ref{fig:Sout-in}, we show the comparison between output and input flux densities as a function of SNR$_{\rm nat}$ from the MC simulations.
 For the output, we show the four different photometries of $S_{\rm nat}$, $S_{\rm tap}$, $S_{\rm ap}$, and $S_{\rm imf}$, in addition to the final photometry employed in those combinations, $S_{\rm use}$ (Section \ref{sec:flux}).
 The error bars represent the 16-84th percentile in the MC simulations.
 In general, $S_{\rm nat}$ and $S_{\rm tap}$ underestimate the input value, while $S_{\rm ap}$ and $S_{\rm imf}$ are consistent with the input value within the 1$\sigma$ range.
 We find that $S_{\rm use}$ is in excellent agreement with the input value down to SNR $=8$.
 Although $S_{\rm use}$ still agrees with the input value within the 1$\sigma$ range below SNR = 8, $S_{\rm use}$ overestimates the input value by $\sim10$\% probably due to the Eddington bias.
 We thus apply a correction to our flux density measurement for the sources with SNR $<$ 8 by 10\%.

 We also evaluate the completeness of our source detection, which is affected by the flux density and the spatial size of the sources in the observed frame.
 The background color in Figure \ref{fig:completeness} shows the completeness estimated with the output from the above MC simulations.
 We regard the sources recovered in the MC simulations if the artificial sources show a positive peak count within $1\farcs0$ ($\approx$beam size) from the injected position with SNR$_{\rm nat} \geq 5.0$ or SNR$_{\rm tap}\geq$ 4.5 for the blind sample and SNR$_{\rm nat} \geq 4.0$ for the blind+prior sample.
-For comparison, Figure \ref{fig:completeness} also shows our ALCS sources in the blind sample.
-For the sources with SNR$_{\rm nat}$ $\geq 10$ (red filled circles), the {\sc imfit} results are used for the source size estimate, but for the other sources (white circles), we use the expected source sizes via the lensing distortion according to the source position, our fiducial lens model, the source redshift, and the intrinsic source size assumption of $0\farcs15$.
+For comparison, Figure \ref{fig:completeness} also shows our ALCS sources in the blind sample. \tcb{For the sources whose structure is well resolved with SNR$_{\rm nat}$ $\geq 10$ (red filled circles)}, the {\sc imfit} results are used for the source size estimate, but for the other sources (white circles), we use the expected source sizes via the lensing distortion according to the source position, our fiducial lens model, the source redshift, and the intrinsic source size assumption of $0\farcs15$.
 We find that the majority of our ALCS sources fall in the parameter space with the completeness of $> 50\%$, but that a few sources show very low completeness of $< 10\%$.
-Given the potential uncertainty in the completeness estimate, and in order not to make our results significantly affected by the few sources with very low completeness, we perform the following analyses by using 10\% as the bottom value for the completeness.
+Given the potential uncertainty in the completeness estimate, and in order not to make our results significantly affected by the few sources with very low completeness, we perform the following analyses by using 10\% as the bottom value for the completeness. \tcb{Note that we confirm the predicted sizes in the above method generally being consistent with the observed sizes by {\sc imfit} within $\sim40\%$ by comparing these estimates among the spatially-resolved high SNR sources shown in red-filled circles.}